 We also believe in the voice of our residents, which is why they are a part of our hiring program.
 Residents are able to ask questions of the potential employees that are important to them and then give the administration valuable feedback from a resident’s perspective.

-Karla is a member of the Illinois Health Care Association, the Illinois Nursing Home Administrators Association, the Illinois Pioneer Coalition, and the Breese Chamber of Commerce.
-Karla also maintains her membership in the American Physical Therapy Association and the Illinois Physical Therapy Association.
-Her calling and compassion to encourage others to provide person-centered care led her to seek more education and obtain her nursing home administrator’s license.
+Tara is a Licensed Nursing Home Administrator at Aviston Countryside Manor.
+She received her Long Term Care Administrator licensure in 2006.
+She is also a Registered Nurse and has worked in Long Term Care communities for over 25 years.
+Tara is a member of the Illinois Health Care Association, the Illinois Nursing Home Administrators Association, the Illinois Pioneer Coalition, and the Breese Chamber of Commerce.
+She has a strong desire and dedication to encouraging others to provide person-centered care.
 She enjoys building relationships with the staff, the elders, and their families and is excited to be a part of the Aviston community.

 When a new staff member is hired by Aviston, they are required to complete the Elder Shadow Program in order to gain a better understanding of what it is like to live in a long term care community.
 The staff member will shadow a resident during all shifts (day, evening, midnight) and he/she will “live” like the resident they are assigned to.
 This means eating the same foods, attending the same activities, and having the same level of dependency as the resident.
 As each staff member completes the program, they walk away with a better understanding of the feelings of the residents, which results directly in a higher level of quality care.
 The experience is life changing as our staff understands the importance of spending more quality time with the residents rather than simply focusing on daily tasks, creating a more home-like environment for everyone.